MT MOL FSRU Challenger

-MT MOL FSRU Challenger is a Bahamas-flagged liquefied natural gas (LNG) carrier, which is currently laid up in Singapore.
+MT MOL FSRU Challenger is a Bahamas-flagged liquefied natural gas (LNG) carrier, which is currently laid up in Hong Kong.

 Characteristics

 The vessel was built for the Japanese shipping company Mitsui O.S.K.
 Lines (MOL) at Okpo shipyard of Daewoo Shipbuilding & Marine Engineering in South Korea.
 She was named MOL FSRU Challenger at a ceremony held at the shipyard on 28 September 2017.
 With an LNG storage capacity of 263000 m3, she is the world's largest floating storage and regasification unit (FSRU).
 The regasification capacity is 800 million standard cubic feet per day.
 She features LNG re-shipment and gas transfer capabilities.
 She is able to re-export LNG and supply the neighboring regions around her with LNG.